 Cost of Beer in Thailand

 Generally, beer in Thailand is cheap.
 Keep your booze costs low by sticking to local beers instead of imports and make the most of happy hour deals where you’ll see the prices slashed by up to half!

 Prices of accommodation in Thailand vary wildly depending on the level of luxury you are looking for.

-Hotel rooms can easily end your trip prematurely thanks to lack of funds.
-That’s not to say don’t ever treat yourself but often, private rooms in hostels are just as good if not better.
+Hotel rooms cost a lot!
+Private rooms in hostels are just as good if not better.
 Plus, they come with the banging hostel atmosphere that backpackers love!

 The prices above are based on a standard hotel room.
-Properly swanky hotels will come in way more expensive than this but as backpackers, we don’t spend much (read: any) time in Bangkok’s 5-star hotel scene anyway!
+Swanky hotels will come in way more expensive than this (think 3,000THB+ per night) but hey we’re backpackers – we’ll likely only see these places in the windows of travel agents.

 Cost of Transport in Thailand